 Chronic pain can be a long and complicated road to travel.
-You do not have to travel it alone.
+It is not a road that you have to travel alone.
 Ask our experts at iCare Pharmacy and we can give you a second opinion on your treatment and answer any questions you may have.
 We also work with different health advocates that can help you manage the stigma that can sometimes associated with Chronic Pain.
 If you require help we can also point you in the direction if needed.
 We promote a collaborative approach in regards to chronic pain.

 As alluded to above pain is just one aspect of Chronic Pain.
 Chronic pain is a complicated syndrome associated with myriad of symptoms such as fatigue, loss of appetite, Insomnia, mood swings, weakness and loss of energy.
 Most importantly it can reduce your quality of life and effect the simplest of daily activities.
 Treating pain when it comes to Chronic Pain Syndrome is only one aspect to your road to recovery.
 At iCare Pharmacy we understand the challenges that come with chronic pain.
 Ask our experts and we can help you bring back the quality to your day to day life.
 If you are interested a more in depth look at Chronic pain please check out our blog on the subject which is more intensive.
-At our Windermere location I have helped some patients in the management of their chronic pain.
+At our Windermere location I have helped patients in the management of their chronic pain.
 I work with your physician, yourself and your physiotherapist in a collaborative approach to help find solutions that work best for you.